 International net income from continuing operations for the year ended December 31, 2003 was \$6.3 million, an increase of \$3.9 million, or 167%, from \$2.4 million for the year ended December 31, 2002.
-Approximately one-third of the improvement occurred in Australia on higher sales.
-The remainder of the improvement occurred in our operations in Peru, Chile and China, which all experienced losses in 2002 as a result of one-time charges associated with restructuring activities and asset write-offs.
+Approximately two-thirds of the improvement occurred in Australia and Latin America on higher sales.
+The remainder of the improvement occurred in our operations in Peru, Chile and China, which all experienced losses in 2002, primarily as a result of one-time charges.
+The most significant one-time charges in 2002, approximately \$800,000, were related to employee severance costs and inventory write-offs incurred in Peru as a result of our decision to terminate an arrangement under which we serviced mining equipment for a customer.
+During 2002, our operation in China incurred charges of approximately \$280,000 related to the impairment of respirator production equipment.
+Charges of approximately \$200,000 in Chile during 2002 included employee severance costs and receivable write-offs related to a customer bankruptcy.